 For elected roles, children are asked to produce a speech and poster.
 This is presented to the class and the class have a secret ballot to elect their preferred candidate.

 When children apply for a role, they are required to complete an application either by completing a form or by writing a letter of application.
 They are then interviewed and selected upon merit.

-Each September, two children from each class are elected to be representatives on the School Council.
+Each September, two children from each class are elected to be representatives to lead and promote community activities both school and in pour local area.
 They prepare speeches and are democratically voted in to the position by their peers.
 New elections take place in September.
 These children are responsible for deciding on a project for the year and organising activities to support this.

 House Captains (Elected)

-Two Year 6 children from each House Team have been elected by the other members of the House.
-The children prepared speeches and were democratically voted in.
-They are responsible for counting the House Points throughout the year and supporting in our weekly Celebration Assembly.
+Two Year 6 children from each House Team are elected by the other members of the House in September.
+The children prepare speeches and are democratically voted in.
+They are responsible for counting the House Points throughout the year and supporting our weekly Celebration Assembly.
 This year they will be further involved in organising House events and competitions.

-Upper Key Stage 2 children will be asked to apply and interview for the role of Playground Buddies/Sports Leaders.
-These children will be taking responsibility for leading sporting games at lunchtimes and playtimes.
-They will be trained to lead children in activities and will be responsible for refereeing and organising activities.
-Children will be compiling a portfolio of evidence and gain a recognised qualification by the end of the year.
+Key Stage 2 children are asked to apply and interview for the role of Play Leaders/Sports Leaders.
+These children take responsibility for leading sporting games at lunchtimes and playtimes.
+They are trained to lead children in activities and are responsible for refereeing and organising activities.
+Over the course of the year, children compile a portfolio of evidence to gain a recognised qualification by the end of the year

 Lunch Time Leaders (Apply)